 We’re driving through Mike’s Express Car Wash in Indianapolis.

 - A 4,000,000 BTU heater ensures the water never drops below 180 degrees.
 Hot water cleans better than cold water because it delivers more stored energy.

-- Soap unleashes hungry electrons and the road film clinging to our car is dissolved.
+- Soap unleashes hungry electrons that dissolve the road film clinging to our car.

 - Pressure pumps give the water kinetic energy as it is fired from the nozzles of the guns.